A guide for Turnip Cultivation:

 - Control Measures: To effectively prevent this diseases, disease resistant turnip varieties should be selected apart from adopting sanitary measures such as weed control.

 Note: Your local department of horticulture is a good source of finding information about pests and diseases in Turnip Cultivation.
 Don’t experiment on your own without knowing the symptoms and causes.

-Post-Harvesting in Turnip Cultivation:-
+Post-Harvesting of Turnip Crop: